A Look at the Starbucks Logo and The History Of The Business

 It’s an incredibly recognizable logo that people are able to immediately identify without even having to really notice the details of the design itself.

-Popularity of the Starbucks Logo
+The popularity of the Starbucks Logo

 They say there’s no such thing as bad publicity, and the small bit of controversy surrounding the meaning of the Starbucks logo has certainly earned it a good deal of popularity and attention.
 A simple internet search of the history of the Starbucks logo reveals dozens of articles written about its questionable message.